-Funding 2025-2026 Annual Budget 2024-2025 Amended Annual Budget Increase (Decrease) Mental Health in Schools \$55,000 \$55,000 - Funding to promote mental health and prevent n including educators and administrators, most affective and section of the contraction of the contra schools, Changing Results for Young Children - \$8,303 (\$8,303) The project is a partnership between school distr ongoing collaborative professional learning amor social-emotional learning outcomes for children ng educators across s Seamless Day Kindergarten \$55,400 \$71,334 (\$15,934) Certified Early Childhood Educators (ECEs) provio classroom and support learning alongside the cla chool care within the kindergarten Early Childhood Education Dual Credit Program - \$45,975 (\$45,975) In partnership with Selkirk College and College or opportunity to complete Early Childhood Educat ents with an Student & Family Affordability Fund \$50,000 \$203,904 (\$153,904) Funding to help meet the needs of students and supplies they need and cover any additional fees Strengthening Early Years to Kindergarten (SEY2KT) \$19,000 \$27,429 (\$8,429) This project partners with districts/community sit and district/site partnerships to ensure children a community based early learning experiences to K and their families exp erience coherent trans Early Care and Learning (ECL) \$175,000 \$175,000 - Funding for Early Care and Learning implementat ion support Feeding Futures Fund \$597,706 \$759,649 (\$161,943) Program addresses the immediate need of feedin Student and Family Affordability Fund to help red need it most.
+Funding 2025-2026 Annual Budget 2024-2025 Amended Annual Budget Increase (Decrease) Mental Health in Schools \$55,000 \$55,000 - Funding to promote mental health and prevent mental illness for essential workers in K-12 schools, including educators and administrators, most affected by the COVID-19 pandemic.
+Changing Results for Young Children - \$8,303 (\$8,303) The project is a partnership between school districts and the United Way of British Columbia to implement ongoing collaborative professional learning among educators across schools and communities to support social-emotional learning outcomes for children in the early years.
+Seamless Day Kindergarten \$55,400 \$71,334 (\$15,934) Certified Early Childhood Educators (ECEs) provide before and after-school care within the kindergarten classroom and support learning alongside the classroom teacher.
+Early Childhood Education Dual Credit Program - \$45,975 (\$45,975) In partnership with Selkirk College and College of the Rockies, this program offers SD8 students with an opportunity to complete Early Childhood Education courses towards the ECE certificate.
+Student & Family Affordability Fund \$50,000 \$203,904 (\$153,904) Funding to help meet the needs of students and families to help districts make sure students have school supplies they need and cover any additional fees so that students in need can take part in activities.
+Strengthening Early Years to Kindergarten (SEY2KT) \$19,000 \$27,429 (\$8,429) This project partners with districts/community sites and is focused on developing guidelines, models, and district/site partnerships to ensure children and their families experience coherent transitions from community based early learning experiences to Kindergarten in schools/districts.
+Early Care and Learning (ECL) \$175,000 \$175,000 - Funding for Early Care and Learning implementation support Feeding Futures Fund \$597,706 \$759,649 (\$161,943) Program addresses the immediate need of feedin Student and Family Affordability Fund to help rec need it most.
 Health Careers Grant - \$5,000 (\$5,000) Grant to assist students in exploring careers in th e health sector.